Akhathuto/Edgtec-Trends/README.md

 **Last Updated: August 1, 2024**

-By using `EdgTec`, you agree to the following terms and conditions:
+By using `utrend`, you agree to the following terms and conditions:

 1.  **Acceptance of Terms:** Your access to and use of the application constitutes your binding agreement to these Terms of Use.
 If you do not agree to these terms, you must not use the application.

 2.  **Eligibility:** You must be at least 18 years of age to use this application.
-By using `EdgTec`, you represent and warrant that you meet this age requirement.
+By using `utrend`, you represent and warrant that you meet this age requirement.

 3.  **User Accounts & Responsibility:** You are responsible for maintaining the confidentiality of your account credentials and for all activities that occur under your account.
 You must notify us immediately of any unauthorized use of your account.